 If you have the space, building and maintaining a greenhouse is another way of creating safe havens for plants that would otherwise wither away under cold winter conditions.

-Crops and even trees can be grown inside, giving you hearty fruits and vegetables throughout the winter.
+Crops and trees can be grown inside, giving you hearty fruits and vegetables throughout the winter.

 Types of Winter Greenhouses for the Garden

-There are many ways to shelter plants from the harsh winds and cold temperatures of winter.
+There are many ways to shelter plants from winter’s harsh winds and cold temperatures.
 Let’s look at a few different kinds of greenhouses to consider.

 Permanent Greenhouses

 The most popular types of winter greenhouses are hoop houses and unheated greenhouses.
-Still, if you are looking for something a little more traditional, there are many heated greenhouse options.
+Still, if you want something a little more traditional, many heated greenhouse options exist.

-If you are handy, building a greenhouse is a great way to save money.
-You can source reclaimed materials like we did in our DIY Greenhouse, or choose a kit like the ones below.
+Building a greenhouse is a great way to save money if you are handy.
+You can source reclaimed materials like we did in our DIY Greenhouse or choose a kit like the ones below.

 There are so many options to consider for winter greenhouse gardening.